 Samsung Galaxy Tab S

-The best Android tablet it also Samsung's thinnest and lightest to date and also includes the same fingerprint scanner as the Samsung Galaxy S5.
+The best Android tablet it also Samsung's thinnest and lightest to date and packs the same fingerprint scanner as the Samsung Galaxy S5.
 It's available in two screen sizes - 10.5 and 8.4 inches, both of which boast Super AMOLED tech and a top of the line resolution of 2560 x 1600.
 The display is absolutely gorgeous, easily the best of any in our round-up.

 You can choose between 16 and 32GB of on-board storage and there's also scope to top up via microSD.
 Software features include Papergarden, Samsung's magazine service and Sidesync 3.0 mean that you'll be able to take calls and transfer files from your smartphone to your Tab S in a similar way to Apple's OS X Yosemite.